Condition Focus

 Functional Benefits

-• Improves chewing efficiency
+• May improve chewing efficiency

-• Balances the bite
+• Can help balance the bite

 Health & Aesthetic Benefits

-• Protects enamel from premature wear
+• May help protect enamel from premature wear

-• Creates a more symmetrical smile
+• Can help create a more symmetrical smile

-• Enhances overall facial harmony
+• May enhance overall facial harmony

-Can Clear Aligners Fix a Crossbite?
+Can Clear Aligners Treat a Crossbite?

 Anterior crossbite